HL7/fhir-specialty-rx/input/pages/searches.md

 #### Identifying the desired patient

-The requester identifies the desired patient by including one or both the following in the Specialty Rx Query message:
+The Data Consumer identifies the desired patient by including one or both the following in the Specialty Rx Query message:

-- a Patient resource representing the patient in the requester's system (mandatory)
+- a Patient resource representing the patient in the Data Consumer system (mandatory)
-- a Patient resource from the responder's system (if available)
+- a Patient resource from the Data Source system (if available)

-The responder locates the desired patient and completes the query string as follows, based on the submitted patient information:
+The Data Source locates the desired patient and completes the query string as follows, based on the submitted patient information:

-- If the **request includes only the requester's Patient**, the responder performs a matching process and locates the associated patient in its own system.
+- If the **request includes only the Data Consumer's Patient**, the Data Source performs a matching process and locates the associated patient in its own system.
 It appends its Patient ID to each submitted search string.
-- If the **request includes both the requester's Patient and responder's Patient**, the responder confirms the match and then appends its Patient ID to each submitted search string.
+- If the **request includes both the Data Consumer's Patient and Data Source's Patient**, the Data Source confirms the match and then appends its Patient ID to each submitted search string.

 #### Returning the executed search string in the response message

-In the Specialty Rx Query Response, the responder returns the full search string that was ultimately executed--including patient parameter--in the .link element of each returned searchset Bundle.
+In the Specialty Rx Query Response, the Data Source returns the full search string that was ultimately executed--including patient parameter--in the .link element of each returned searchset Bundle.

 <pre>
 Bundle